diyorarti/Diabetes-disease-prediction-project/README.md

 # Diabetes Prediction Project

 ## Project Overview
 This project aims to predict diabetes status using health indicators from a dataset.
 It implements a complete ML pipeline with components for data ingestion, validation, transformation, training, evaluation, and deployment using Flask for a web interface.
+Additionally, the project is integrated with a CI/CD pipeline and deployed on AWS using Docker.

 ## Key Components